-- (f) Sediment Traps and Sediment Basins: Once a sediment trap or basin is constructed, the dam and all outfall areas shall be immediately stabilized. - (g) Erosion Control Mulch: This work shall consist of furnishing and applying mulch used as slope protection (hydraulic mulch used for seeding or used as a temporary erosion control treatment) on slopes exposed to the elements but not at final grade during the period from December 1 to March 1 for periods of up to 30 days prior to final grading or to areas to receive stabilization or paved surfaces within 6 months in accordance with this provision and as directed by the Engineer.
-Hydraulic mulch used for slope protection during such periods of seasonal or adverse weather shall be applied without seed.
+10,000 square feet or more.
+Once a sediment trap or basin is constructed the dam and all outfall areas shall be stabilized immediately.

+5. Erosion Control Mulch: This work shall consist of furnishing and applying mulch as a temporary erosion control treatment on slopes exposed to the elements but not at final grade during the period from December 1 to March 1 for periods of up to 30 days prior to final grading or to areas to receive stabilization or paved surfaces within 6 months in accordance with this provision and as directed by the Engineer.